-- API Gateway consist of several small projects which act like an aggregator or a proxy to inner service layer.
+- API Gateway consists of several small projects which act like an aggregator or a proxy to the inner service layer.

-- API Gateway acts like entry point to the application.
+- API Gateway acts as an entry point to the application.

-- There are several benefits of API Gateways like, we can implement Authorization, HTTPS termination, we can aggregate response from various service and send back it to caller so that they do not need to call multiple service, this will very helpful for mobile clients.
+- There are several benefits of API Gateways like we can implement Authorization, HTTPS termination, can aggregate responses from various services and send them back to the caller so that they do not need to call multiple services, this will very helpful for mobile clients.

-- We can use API gateway as back end for front end.
-We do have separate gateway for different type of consumer i.e. Web client, Mobile client etc.
+- We can use API gateway as a backend for the front-end.
+We do have a separate gateway for different types of consumers i.e. Web clients, Mobile clients, etc.